Cracked Tooth

 Pain Management

-If suffering, rinsing your mouth with warm water and potentially salted water can alleviate pain in the short term.
-Normal headache remedies and ice packs can also help.
+If you are suffering, rinsing your mouth with warm water and possibly salted water can alleviate pain in the short term.

 Composite Resin Treatment